-Ashlyn Krupa presenting her abstract at the AARC Congress Open Forum 2016
+Ashlyn Krupa presenting her abstract at the AARC Congress Open Forum.

 Here are ten common questions people have about the Forum and what it means to the profession:

 - Where does the Forum take place?
 The Open Forum is held every year during the AARC Congress.
-This year’s session will take place over the four-day Congress scheduled for Indianapolis, IN, Oct.
-4–7.
+This year’s session will take place over the four-day Congress scheduled for Las Vegas, Nevada, Dec.
+4-7, 2018.

 - How is the Forum presented?
 Accepted abstracts are divided into three categories.